kivaari/golabify/README.md

-# golabify
+# Golabify
-Simple web application with laboratory tasks in Math and Physics written with Golang
+Simple web application with laboratory works in Math and Physics written on Golang